|

 • Animation should be used frugally if at all and only where it really adds value and understanding.

 • There should be no spelling or grammatical errors.
-Your company branding should be discreetly included.

 • The presentation should look as professional as the speaker and his/her service or product.